Business group says new EU rules have cost UK firms 12 billion pounds

 "Our research makes a compelling case for the government to use the forthcoming renegotiation to reverse some of the most expensive provisions of the Lisbon Treaty."

-However, British Influence, a group that campaigns for Britain to remain within a reformed EU, said London would have chosen to make many of the more costly reforms itself anyway.
+However, British Influence (BI), a group that campaigns for Britain to remain within a reformed EU, said London would have chosen to make many of the more costly reforms itself anyway.

-It published research which it said showed that UK national income dependent on exports to the EU each year had almost doubled since 1997 to reach 207 billion pounds, representing 15 percent of gross domestic product.
+It published research which it said showed that UK national income dependent on exports to the EU each year had almost doubled since 1997 to reach 207 billion pounds ($345.42 billion), representing 15 percent of gross domestic product.

 "Almost 85 percent of the 12 billion potential costs identified by Business for Britain would come from efforts to reduce CO2 emissions," Peter Wilding, BI's director, said in a statement.